How children and young people shape our work

 At Children’s Hearings Scotland nothing is more important to us than putting infants, children and young people at the heart of what we do.
 There are several ways we do this, including:

 - Getting the input of children and young people in our annual recruitment campaign.
 This includes working with them on creative design of the campaign, as well asking them to help select candidates at our open evenings and interviews.

 - Having care experienced young people on our working groups, for example our Active Implementation Group which manages many of our activities, as well as out Rights and Inclusion Strategy working group.

 - Ensuring care experienced young people sit on our Board so they can help guide our strategy.

 Children's Rights and Inclusion Strategy

 We want to do more to ensure that children and young people are included in shaping our work and organisational plans.
-In fact, we have recently launched our Children’s Rights and Inclusion Strategy for consultation.
+In fact, we have recently launched our Children’s Rights and Inclusion Strategy.

 This strategy will make a series of changes to how we work with young people and ensure their rights are first and foremost, such as:

 - Creating new volunteer roles specifically for young people with experience of care.

 - Developing, with young people, new ways to ensure their views are heard at children’s hearings.